 From Parents’ Wedding Set to Six New Rings

-Our client, Tina, inherited her parents wedding rings - her mother’s diamond set, and her father’s classic gold band, pictured below:
+Our client, Sandra, inherited her parents wedding rings - her mother’s diamond set, and her father’s classic gold band, pictured below:

-Tina wanted to make a special heirloom ring to give to her sister.
+Sandra wanted to make a special heirloom ring to give to her sister.
 She requested a ring that was sturdy enough to wear every day, and that would not be mistaken for a wedding band.
 Something wide, and something with texture.
-The Baguette Atelier design team got to work and created the following design with Tina’s guidance:
+The Baguette Atelier design team got to work and created the following design with Sandra’s guidance:

-Tina knew her sister would love the design, but wondered what to do with the remaining diamonds from the wedding set.
-Baguette cut diamond wouldn’t look right in the new, wide band, so the BA design team suggested petite stackable bands for Tina’s 5 daughters.
-Tina loved the idea!
+Sandra knew her sister would love the design, but wondered what to do with the remaining diamonds from the wedding set.
+Baguette cut diamond wouldn’t look right in the new, wide band, so the BA design team suggested petite stackable bands for Sandra’s 5 daughters.
+Sandra loved the idea!

 Now that the designs were perfected, we printed wax models that are used to cast the rings in gold: